grafana/agent/docs/sources/flow/reference/components/otelcol.processor.transform.md

 `statements` | `list(string)` | A list of OTTL statements. | | yes

 The supported values for `context` are:
-* `resource`: Use when interacting only with OTLP resources (e.g. resource attributes).
+* `resource`: Use when interacting only with OTLP resources (for example, resource attributes).
-* `scope`: Use when interacting only with OTLP instrumentation scope (e.g. name of the instrumentation scope).
+* `scope`: Use when interacting only with OTLP instrumentation scope (for example, the name of the instrumentation scope).
 * `log`: Use when interacting only with OTLP logs.

 See [OTTL Context][] for more information about how ot use contexts.

 ### OTTL Context

-Each context allows transformation of its type of telemetry.
+Each context allows the transformation of its type of telemetry.
 For example, statements associated with a `resource` context will be able to transform the resource's `attributes` and `dropped_attributes_count`.